Singh200311/Pro-Rental/README.md

-# WanderLust
+# Pro-Rental

-WanderLust is a web application designed to help users plan and explore their travel adventures.
+Pro-Rental is a web application designed to help users plan and explore their travel adventures.
 This project aims to provide features related to travel planning, booking, and exploration.

 ## Table of Contents